Six Minutes to Midnight: Plot

-Miller returns to the school, where headmistress Miss Rocholl finds her charges all gone.
+Miller returns to the school, where the headmistress, Miss Rocholl, finds her charges all gone.
 They have been led, some reluctantly, by Keller to a clifftop where they form two lines to mark out a landing strip as the sun begins to set.
 A Luftwaffe Junkers Ju 52 arrives and the mädchen light their flares and hold them aloft, but a following RAF Spitfire forces the plane to turn away just as Miller and Rocholl pull up in Willis' car.
-Keller pulls a gun, intending to shoot rebellious student Gretel, but Miller, Rocholl and Gretel convince her not to; the girls run to Rocholl, and Keller surrenders to Miller.
+Keller pulls a gun, intending to shoot rebellious pupil Gretel, but Miller, Rocholl and Gretel persuade her not to; the girls run to Rocholl and Keller surrenders to Miller.

 A few days later, two days after Germany invades Poland, Miller says goodbye to Rocholl in her office at the school, telling her the girls will remain in her care until a solution can be found.
-The girls sing a parting chorus of "It's a Long Way to Tipperary" as he leaves.
+The girls sing a parting chorus of It's a Long Way to Tipperary as he leaves.
 From a radio comes Neville Chamberlain's voice announcing that Britain is at war with Germany.

 Production

 Eddie Izzard first wrote the script with Celyn Jones, having acted together in the BBC wartime drama Castles In The Sky.
-The story takes place in Bexhill-on-Sea where Izzard grew up.
+The story takes place in Bexhill-on-Sea, where Izzard grew up.
 Izzard's former girlfriend, Sarah Townsend, was originally set to direct the film following previous collaborations on documentaries with Izzard.
 Andy Goddard, who is known for his work on Downton Abbey was later announced as director.
 The same day, Judi Dench was cast as the headmistress.
 Lionsgate distributed the film domestically, with the international distribution rights currently up for sale.

-Principal photography began on July 3, 2018 and ran for six weeks, shooting in Wales and various locations around the UK.
+Principal photography began on 3 July 2018, and ran for six weeks, shooting in Wales and various locations around the UK.

 Release

 The film was released in the United Kingdom on 26 March 2021 by Sky Cinema.
 It was previously scheduled to be released on 29 May 2020, by Lionsgate, but was delayed by the COVID-19 pandemic.
 IFC Films distributed the film in the United States, where it was also released on 26 March 2021.

+Six Minutes to Midnight was released on digital platforms on March 26, 2021, followed by a release on DVD and Blu-ray on October 5, 2021.